-The changes, which will take place later this year, mean that if you are likely to need specialist medical care when you are in labour or if your baby should need specialist neonatal care then this will only be available in the Cwm Taf Health Board area from Prince Charles Hospital in Merthyr Tydfil.
+The changes, which will take place on 9th March 2019, mean that if you are likely to need specialist medical care when you are in labour or if your baby should need specialist neonatal care then this will only be available in the Cwm Taf Health Board area from Prince Charles Hospital in Merthyr Tydfil.
 This does not mean that we are taking maternity services away from the Royal Glamorgan Hospital.

 All antenatal services, clinic appointments, scans and tests in pregnancy will still be available in the Royal Glamorgan Hospital exactly as they are now.
 The only difference is the services that will be available to you when you go into labour.

 Maternity services will still be provided 24 hours a day at Royal Glamorgan Hospital but they will be provided by midwives, and not by doctors.
 You can choose to have your baby in either hospital, but if you have a complicated pregnancy or need doctor-led care when you are giving birth you will need to deliver at Prince Charles Hospital.

 To prepare for the changes, a major expansion is taking place at Prince Charles Hospital.
 We have invested £6m to increase the size of the special care baby unit there to 19 cots, re-develop two delivery theatres, and create six en-suite delivery rooms to include one birthing pool.
 There will also be a refurbished Alongside Midwifery Unit which will include four birthing suites with two birthing pools.